rtanner1231/suiteqltools.nvim/README.md

 - ```:SuiteQL EditQuery``` - Open the query editor with the SuiteQL query under the cursor.
 Does nothing if there is no query under the cursor.
 - ```:SuiteQL History``` - Opens the a [Telescope](https://github.com/nvim-telescope/telescope.nvim) picker for searching query history.
 Does nothing is history configuration option is false.
 - ```:SuiteQL SetCompletionData``` - Open a dialog to import completion data for the current active profile.
 Does nothing if the completion feature is not enabled.
+- ```:SuiteQL ShowTablePicker``` - Display a telescope picker for finding a table id.
+See Table / Field Picker section.
+- ```:SuiteQL ShowFieldPicker``` - Display a telescope picker for finding a field id.
+See Table / Field Picker section.
+- ```:SuiteQL ShowLastTableFieldPicker``` - Diplay the field picker for the last table selected through either the ShowTablePicker or ShowFieldPicker commands.
+See Table / Field Picker section.

 # Setup
 Running SuiteQL queries requires Oauth tokens to be setup and saved.
 These tokens will be encrypted and stored in a file called sqc in the vim standard data folder.